CHYPRÉ - Bright, Crisp transforming into soft & warm

 • Chypre Extraordinaire Roja Dove: An elegant, modern chypre fragrance.

-Nowadays, there are also fruit chypres (e.g. with peach or berries) and floral chypres, which make the classic structures a little lighter and more accessible.
+Nowadays there are also fruit chypres (e.g. with peach or berries) and floral chypres, which make the classic structures somewhat lighter and more accessible.

 Back to the blog